 Adult social care survey

-All local authorities in England with responsibility for providing adult social care services are required to conduct an annual survey of their service users.
-The Personal Social Services Adult Social Care Survey England (ASCS) is a national survey for England.
-The mandatory survey asks questions about quality of life and the impact that the services they receive have on their quality of life.
+The Personal Social Services Adult Social Care Survey England (ASCS) is a national survey that is repeated every year.
+The survey asks service users questions about their quality of life and the impact that the services they use have.
 It also collects information about self-reported general health and wellbeing.

-Between February and March 2019, the survey will be sent to about 1000 customers, selected at random, because they receive, or have received, care and support services that are paid for or arranged by us.
-By care and support services, we mean they may be living in a care home, receiving a personal budget, home care, meals services, direct payments, or attending a day centre.
+We sent the 2019-20 survey to around 1,000 customers in January 2020.
+Customers were selected at random because they receive, or have received, care and support services that are paid for or arranged by us.
+By care and support services, we mean they may be living in a care home, attending a day centre or receiving a personal budget, home care, meals services or direct payments.

 The results of the survey will be used by the Care Quality Commission, Department of Health, NHS Digital and by us to improve services.